alexle/alexle.github.com/posts/rework-inspiration.markdown

 <center><img src="/static/rework.png" width="148" height="200" /></center>

 There are many great lessons in the book: Learning from mistakes is overrated, Good enough, Scratch your own itch, No time is no excuse, Planning is guessing, Start something.
-I could write a whole entry for each one.
-But the lesson I remember the most, and the one that has had the largest impact on me, is about inspiration:
+I could write a blog entry for each one.

-Inspiration is perishable.
+But the lesson I remember the most, and the one that has had the largest impact on me, is about inspiration: **Inspiration is perishable.**

 > We all have ideas.
 Ideas are immortal.
 They last forever.
 >